 - Where the surrogate demanded funds in excess of what was agreed.

-- Where the surrogate incorrectly reported that she had suffered a miscarriage and the IP’s applied for the child to live with them.
+- Where the surrogate went incommunicado during the pregnancy, retained the child at birth and the IP’s applied for the child to live with them.

 - Where the intended parents were stuck in a destination for 8 months awaiting the child’s first British Passport.